How Much Does A Casket Cost (2023 Average Casket Prices)?

 According to the Funeral Rule from the Federal Trade Commission, funeral providers are legally obligated to use a casket purchased elsewhere with no additional fee.

-In all 50 states, no laws say you must purchase a casket from the funeral home and only after a person dies.
+In all 50 states, no laws say you must purchase a casket from the funeral home only after a person dies.

 Buying A Casket Online

-A great way to cut out the middleman, avoid the funeral home mark-up, and compare prices more efficiently is to purchase caskets or coffins at Walmart or Costco.
+A great way to cut out the middleman, avoid the funeral home markup, and compare prices more efficiently is to purchase caskets or coffins at Walmart or Costco.

 Dimensions of a Casket